What to Do When You’re Considering Filing Bankruptcy With Your Spouse

 Another factor that we advise you to consider is the assets that are shared by you and your spouse.
 Do you own a home together?
 Do you have a vacation property?
 Are you a landlord of a property that you rent to others?
 It is important to consider these types of assets and whose names are on the titles of each.

 How Will Filing For Bankruptcy Effect My Credit Score?

 Once you file bankruptcy, you will see a negative impact on your credit score (don’t fret, this is temporary).
 If you and your spouse are filing together, both scores will be affected.
 If you’re filing individually, your spouse has no need to worry about their score changing.

 It’s important to understand that filing for bankruptcy is about starting over and getting in control of your financial future.

-Now that you’ve asked yourself some of these initial questions, if you’re still uncertain or know you need to move forward with filing, contact us at Cerbone Law Firm.
+Now that you’ve asked yourself some of these initial questions, if you’re still uncertain or know you need to move forward with filing, contact Cerbone Law Firm.
 Our attorneys have assisted many couples with what feels like the unnerving thought of bankruptcy.